every week

 and collectively

-Every hundred Harvest Stewards who complete a year together protect and regenerate a further acre of British farmland.
+Every year, Stewards across the network protect and regenerate another acre of British farmland.
+Then another.
+Then another.

 Not as a metaphor.
 As a fact.